claurennt/Code-WCAG-a11y/README.md

 # WCAG Code A11y Agent

-An MCP (Model Context Protocol) agent that analyzes code files and their modules to determine relevant WCAG (Web Content Accessibility Guidelines) Success Criteria for developers and QA teams.
+An MCP (Model Context Protocol) agent that analyzes project files and related modules to determine relevant WCAG (Web Content Accessibility Guidelines) Success Criteria for developers and QA teams.

 ## What It Does